DeadTaco/smart-modules/README.md

 Take a look back at *Figure B*.
 If you have a variable defined as an HTML tag, it will add that tag and include any subsequent variables into it.\
 `<li>{{container}}{{list}}</li>` is replacing `{{container}}` with a `<span>` and also including the `{{list}}` variable within the `<span>`.

-One thing you cannot do, however, is have to array variables within the same tag.
+One thing you cannot do, however, is have two array variables within the same tag.
 For example, if we had:
 ```HTML
 <li>{{somelist}}{{list}}</li>
 ```